cs50nestm/cs50labs/binarysearch_python/README.md

 def bin_search(numbers, target)
 ```

 Note that this function must return `True` or `False`.
-When the function is called, as it is from the `main()` function, there are two arguments: `numbers` the name of the list we are searching through, and `n`, the element we are searching for.
+When the function is called, as it is from the `main()` function, there are two arguments: `numbers` the name of the list we are searching through, and `target`, the element we are searching for.

 [Download our CS50 Reference sheet on Binary Search](https://cs50.harvard.edu/ap/2020/assets/pdfs/binary_search.pdf)